 This document provides you with supplemental guidance for the preparation of Form RME-1, entitled "Risk Management Education (RME) Program Narrative."
-You are required to use Form RME-1 if you are applying for either of two agreement programs operated by the USDA Risk Management Agency dealing with risk management education.
-The two programs, with their respective Catalogue of Federal Domestic Assistance (CFDA) numbers, are:
+You are required to use Form RME-1 if you are applying for either of three agreement programs operated by the USDA Risk Management Agency dealing with risk management education.
+The three programs, with their respective Catalogue of Federal Domestic Assistance (CFDA) numbers, are:

-- Commodity Partnerships for Risk Management Education (Commodity Partnerships), CFDA No. 10.457, and - Crop Insurance Education in Targeted States (Targeted States), CFDA No. 10.458.
+- Commodity Partnerships for Risk Management Education (Commodity Partnerships), CFDA No. 10.457, - Crop Insurance Education in Targeted States (Targeted States), CFDA No. 10.458, and - Commodity Partnerships for Small Agricultural Risk Management Education Sessions (Commodity Partnerships Small Sessions), CFDA No. 10.459.

-The Requests for Applications (RFA) for these two programs were published in the Federal Register on May 24, 2004; the announcement for the Commodity Partnership program begins on page 29486 and the announcement for the Targeted States program begins on page 29498.
+The Requests for Applications (RFA) for these three programs were published in the Federal Register on March 29, 2005; the announcement for the Commodity Partnership program begins on page 15818, the announcement for the Commodity Partnerships Small Sessions program begins on page 15824, and the announcement for the Targeted States program begins on page 15929.

-The project you describe in Form RME-1 must be designed to accomplish the purposes of either the Commodity Partnerships or Targeted States programs.
-Although the two programs have a number of similarities, there are also some important differences.
+The project you describe in Form RME-1 must be designed to accomplish the purposes of the Commodity Partnerships, the Targeted States programs or the Commodity Partnerships Small Sessions programs.
+Although the three programs have a number of similarities, there are also some important differences.
 The Commodity Partnership program, for instance, allows education regarding financial management, crop insurance marketing contracts, and other existing and emerging risk management tools.
 But it requires an emphasis on the training of producers of "Priority Commodities," which are defined in the RFA.
+The Commodity Partnerships Small Sessions program is similar yet seeks to reach smaller groups of producers.
+The project criteria is different in the Commodity Partnerships Small Sessions program than the other two programs, therefore, scoring will be different.
 The Targeted States program, on the other hand, seeks to reach producers of all commodities in fifteen Targeted States, which are listed in the RFA, but restricts the training and informational activities to crop insurance.
 You should read the RFA carefully to understand the particular features of the program for which you wish to apply for funding and ensure that your completed Form RME-1 and the other parts of your application reflects these features.